lcrespom/Modulator/synthlib.md

 Creates a timer object, using a specified AudioContext and tempo.
 The additional timing precision parameters *interval* and *ahead* can be safely left out, and the timer will use good defaults.
-For an understanding of how those timing parameters are used, refer to the above article.
+For an understanding of how those timing parameters are used, refer to the article mentioned above.

-- **ac**: the AudioContext to be used for getting precise time measurements
+- **ac**: the AudioContext to be used for getting precise time measurements.
 - **bpm**: an optional tempo, specified in Beats Per Measure (BPM).
 If not specified, the default value of 60 BPM will be used.
 	The BPM parameter can be changed later on at any time by accessing the *bpm*